Florida COVID-19 Hospitalizations Decrease

-TALLAHASSEE (CBSMiami/NSF) – The number of Florida hospital inpatients with COVID-19 was down slightly Tuesday from a week earlier, according to data posted by the U.S. Department of Health and Human Services.
+Tallahassee (CBSMiami/NSF) – Florida hospitals saw a decrease in patients with COVID-19 in numbers released Thursday by the U.S. Department of Health and Human Services.

+The numbers showed that 11,575 Florida inpatients had COVID-19, down from 11,839 in a Wednesday count.READ MORE: Barricaded Man Who Set Items On Fire, Threw Them Off Fort Lauderdale Apartment Balcony Taken Into Custody

+Also, the federal agency reported that 1,601 COVID-19 patients were in hospital intensive-care units, down slightly from 1,615 on Wednesday.READ MORE: London-Bound American Airlines Flight Returned To MIA After Couple Refused To Wear Masks

 (©2022 CBS Local Media.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The News Service of Florida contributed to this report.)